Trauma Dumping vs Venting: How to Share Without Overwhelming Others

 Real-Life Example:

 Alice frequently shares highly personal and distressing stories with her friend Marisol, who listens out of kindness.
 Over time, Marisol starts dreading their conversations, feeling emotionally burdened.
+Alice may unintentionally hurt Marisol through repeated trauma dumping, as her actions take an emotional toll on their friendship.
 She begins avoiding Alice, leading to tension and confusion in their friendship.

 How to Vent in a Healthy Way

 Venting allows you to process emotions without overwhelming others.
+Finding healthy ways to express and manage your feelings is essential for your mental well-being.
 Here’s how to do it in a way that strengthens, rather than harms, relationships:

 1. Ask Permission First